voice91/express/docs/Architecture/005-import-excelsheet.md

 > - Always add new LenderPrograms.
 > - Update the lendingInstitution data if found with names; otherwise, add new.
 > - Add new lenderNotes.
-> - Update lenderContacts if found with email; otherwise, add new.
+> - Update lenderContacts if found with email, also update the user(lender role); otherwise, add new lenderContact and also create a user(lender role).

 ## With IDs